The billion dollar question is: how to produce effective employee training manuals?

 - Would they benefit from longer or shorter content, e.g. a quick reference guide?

-- Is it preferable for them to read or watch?
+- Is it preferable for them to read or rather watch a video?

 - Is there anything you need to be mindful of in terms of cultural or linguistic context?

-The topics in your training handbook can be organized and classified according to various themes.
-You might categorize them by:
+The topics in your training handbook should be organized and classified according to different themes.
+You might want to categorize them by:

 - Topics ranging from basic to advanced.